Sankie005/Fifo_scheduler/README.md

 ### LIFO Scheduler:
 Implments "Last In First Out" principle by increasing the priority of processes as they are added to the queue, resulting in processes that arrive at the end to have a higher priority.
+### RoundRobin Scheduler:
+Implements the roundrobin scheduler where each process gets to run for 1 quantum before having to give up the cpu to the process next in line which will then run for 1 quantum, give up the cpu and so on.
 ![Chart](https://github.com/Sankie005/Fifo_scheduler/blob/main/schedulers_gantt.png?raw=true)